 Dream big because dreams really do come true!

 The Cooperative Agency Resources for Education (CARE) Program was established by Senate Bill 3103, in 1982, to assist EOP&S students who are single head of household, and recipients of CalWORKs, receiving cash aid.

 The CARE Program provides supplemental support services such as: meal tickets, gas cards, topical workshops, and grants.

 The primary purpose of both EOP&S/CARE is to prepare students to transfer to a four-year university, complete an Associate's Degree or vocational certificate which can lead to a rewarding career as a result of their educational experience.

 The Cooperative Agencies Resources for Education (CARE) program exists to collaborate efforts between EOPS, the Deparment of Social Services and various other community organizations which provide educational and personal support to single parents who are current EOPS students.

-Single parents who are on TANF with children under the age of 14 years are eligible for additional services.
-These services include workshops, support groups, childcare/transportation grants, and car repair assistance.
+Single parents who are in the EOPS program and receiving CalWORKs are eligible for additional services.
+These services include workshops, grants, meal tickets, and gas cards.